prasannbarot/100-Days-100-ML-Projects/Wildfire Risk Prediction/readme.md

 Report bugs or suggest enhancements via GitHub Issues.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
-For questions or feedback, reach out to [Your Email] or open an issue on GitHub.
+For questions or feedback, reach out to [barotprasann@gmail.com] or open an issue on GitHub.

 ---
 *Last Updated: October 9, 2025*